kumudamulgund/delivery-app/README.md

    Run `npm run test` command to run the tests.

   I have written tests for the following:
-   1. `calculateDeliveryCostAndDiscount` function within Package class.
+   1. `calculateDeliveryCost` function within Package class.
 This function is used to calculate the discount applied and total delivery cost.
     ![Getting Started](./PackageTest.png)
   2. `isOfferValid` function in OfferCode class
     ![Getting Started](./OfferCodeTest.png)